Rod Thorn: Personal life

 He graduated from the University of Washington with a degree in political science while playing and coaching for the SuperSonics.

-Thorn and his wife, Peggy, have a son, Jonathan, and twin daughters, Amanda and Jessica.
+Thorn and his wife, Peggy, have a son, Jonathan, and twin daughters, Amanda and Jessica and son JJ.

 "I'm not sure there are any others who have the hard earned understanding of the game," former NBA commissioner David Stern said about Thorn.
 "People forget he drafted Michael Jordan, forget the Nets (under Thorn) were in the Finals two years in a row (after he pulled off the Jason Kidd trade), forget he was with the 76ers when they beat the Bulls in the playoffs as an eighth seed.
 He has a unique background and a unique personal approach."